Information for Universities

 All Lower 6th pupils are expected to complete the equivalent of a 3000-4000 word independent research project on a topic of their choice.
 For those projects written in another language the word limit is halved.
 Projects may take any form: report, short story, play, musical composition etc., as the individual chooses.

 The project is launched in September of the Lower 6th year and all pupils are taught how to conduct research.
 The pupils are each assigned an Aske Project Supervisor based upon the title of their project, whom they meet up to four times in the course of the academic year.
-The final project is submitted in July of the Lower 6th year and is graded Pass, Merit or Distinction.
+The final project is submitted in June of the Lower 6th year and is graded Pass, Merit or Distinction.
 All Distinction projects are further assessed by external moderators who are subject specialists in their chosen field.
-Following this assessment, pupils are given a Viva during the first term of their Upper 6th year.
+Following this assessment, pupils are given a Viva in the first term of their Upper 6th year.

 All pupils study for a minimum of ten GCSE (or IGCSE) subjects.
 The standard requirement is: